Our assessment process

 Special events will always be celebrated with an appropriate menu.
-Birthdays will always be celebrated with a home-made cake and if service users wish, they can help with the baking process.
+Birthdays will always be celebrated with a home-made cake and if individuals wish, they can help with the baking process.

 What is the policy around personal monies?

-To ensure our service users’ security, we do not manage any financial matters.
+To ensure the security of the individuals living with us, we do not manage any financial matters.
 Items you need to buy will be invoiced directly, such as chiropody, hairdressing, optician.

 We do not recommend that you have too much cash or valuable items in your room.

-Laundry is done on the premises but we are perfectly happy for friends and relatives to do laundry for our service users if they prefer.
+Laundry is done on the premises but we are perfectly happy for friends and relatives to do laundry for their family members if they prefer.

 How are Dentist, Optician and Chiropody appointments managed?